 According to the data from that study, while the total risk of stroke is low in both groups, researchers did find the participants who suffered a TBI were at a higher risk of suffering a stroke over those who had not sustained head injuries.

-Taipei Medical University in Taiwan researchers said they believe that the risk of stroke dramatically increases within the first few months after a traumatic brain injury occurs.
-This study data was published in the: The Journal of the American Heart Association, which included:
+Taipei Medical University in Taiwan researchers said they believe that stroke risk dramatically increases within the first few months after a traumatic brain injury occurs.
+Researchers published the study data in the: The Journal of the American Heart Association, which included:

-Our attorneys and staff hope you have a better grasp of brain injury and relationship to stroke.
-Whether you suffered a blow to the head while boxing, or head trauma after a car wreck, get medical attention right away, and if necessary get legal help if you are disabled.
+Our attorneys and staff hope you have a better grasp of brain injury and its relationship to stroke.
+Whether you suffered a blow to the head while boxing, or head trauma after a car wreck, get medical attention right away, and if necessary, get legal help if you are disabled.
 Join us for more as the issues coagulate and shift.